 WHAT DOSE SHOULD PET OWNERS USE, IF THEY CHOOSE TO USE CANNABIS FOR THEIR PETS?

 Currently, we have limited evidence-based studies that have been published stating a recommended dose for either CBD or THC dosing.
 This is what we do know:

 CBD has been used anecdotally for many years at doses typically ranging from 0.1-0.5mg/kg once or twice daily.
-In recently published studies with dogs, the CBD dose used was 2-2.5mg/kg twice daily and appeared generally well tolerated.
+In multiple published studies with dogs, the CBD dose used was 1-2.5mg/kg twice daily and appeared generally well tolerated.

 THC is a little trickier as we currently have no published data on dosing other than old research showing a dose of 0.5mg/kg THC given intravenously was required to show signs of intoxication.
 That said, there is a wide range of individual responses and sensitivities, so the golden rule of START LOW, GO SLOW definitely applies.

 Particularly when using a product with THC, veterinary oversight is urged to ensure the safety of the animal.